BlueEarOtter/FATE_Dice_Bot/README.md

 # FATE_Dice_Bot
+For READ ME file on how to use the bot's telegram functions, read the FATE Dice Bot's [Telegram Bot ReadMe](TelegramBotReadme.md)

 Telegram Bot that is used to play FATE-based RPGs
 - Bot location: @fate_dice_bot
 - Bot currently not hosted